 Naturally, appropriate personal protection equipment (PPE) for a brazing job includes gloves to protect hands against heat and shaded goggles or fixed glass shields to protect operators against eye fatigue and vision damage.
 Next, take these well-tested steps in your workplace – and share these best practices with workers – to enhance brazing safety:

 1. Ventilate confined areas.
-Brazing involves the possibility of dangerous fumes and gases rising from base metal coatings, ink and cadmium-bearing filler metals, as well as fluorides in fluxes.
+Brazing involves the possibility of dangerous fumes and gases rising from base metal coatings, zinc and cadmium-bearing filler metals, as well as fluorides in fluxes.
 Use ventilating fans and exhaust hoods to carry all fumes and gases away from work, along with air-supplied respirators as required.

 6. Know your filler metals.
 Be especially careful not to overheat an assembly when using filler metals that contain cadmium.
 Consult the material’s SDS for maximum recommended brazing temperatures of a specific filler metal.
 Each filler metal carries a warning label; look for it and follow the instructions carefully.

-Ensuring safety in your brazing practice pays off in the wellbeing of your employees as well as the success of your operation.
+Ensuring safety in your brazing practice pays off in the well being of your employees as well as the success of your operation.
 If you need assistance, consider a brazing audit from the Lucas Milhaupt Technical Service team.
 Our experts can conduct a thorough technical audit of your brazing process and provide a report of process improvement recommendations.

 Lucas Milhaupt Safety Data Sheets provide explicit instructions for safe and effective application.For more safety considerations, see the American National Standard Z49.1, "Safety in Welding and Cutting," published by the American Welding Society (AWS).